winfsp/winfsp/README.md

 * `ext/tlib`: A small test library originally from the secfs (Secure Cloud File System) project.
 * `ext/test`: Submodule pointing to the secfs.test project, which contains a number of tools for testing Windows and POSIX file systems.
 * `inc/fuse`: Public headers for the FUSE compatibility layer.
+* `inc/fuse3`: Public headers for the FUSE3 compatibility layer.
 * `inc/winfsp`: Public headers for the WinFsp API.
 * `src/dll`: Source code to the WinFsp DLL.
 * `src/dll/fuse`: Source code to the FUSE compatibility layer.
+* `src/dll/fuse3`: Source code to the FUSE3 compatibility layer.
 * `src/dotnet`: Source code to the .NET layer.
 * `src/fsptool`: Source code to fsptool command line utility.
 * `src/launcher`: Source code to the launcher service and the launchctl utility.